 A star is born!

 On this day in 1983 (in Spain), audiences were swept away on a magical journey when theaters first screened The Beast And The Magic Sword.
-Written by, directed by, and starring Paul Naschy, the Horror/Fantasy also starred Shigeru Amachi, Junko Asahina, and Violeta Cela.
+Written by, directed by, and starring Paul Naschy, the Horror/Fantasy also starred Shigeru Amachi, Junko Asahina, Violeta Cela, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In the 16th century, lycanthrope Waldemar Daninsky travels from his native Europe to Japan, seeking a way to cure himself of being a werewolf.
 Only a Japanese sorcerer named Kian and a magic silver sword can save him."